bzinberg/MCS/python_api/API.md

 #### metadata

-The `metadata` property describes what metadata will be returned by the MCS Python library.
+The `metadata` property describes what metadata will be returned by the MCS Python library in the `object_list`.
 The `metadata` property is available so that users can run baseline or ablation studies during training.
 It can be set to one of the following strings:

-- `full`: Returns the metadata for all the objects in the scene, including visible, held, and hidden objects.
+- `full`: Returns the metadata for all the objects in the scene, including visible, held, and objects hidden from the camera view (such as behind walls or inside closed containers).
 - `no_navigation`: Does not return the position or rotation of the player or the objects in the scene.
 - `no_vision`: Does not return the depth or object masks, camera properties, or object dimensions, directions, or distances.
 - `none`: Only returns the images (but not the masks), object IDs, and properties corresponding to the player themself (like head tilt or pose) and haptic feedback (like mass or materials of held objects).